 A Glimpse into the Past…

-NJfossils.com is meant to aid in the process of identifying Late Cretaceous fossils from the streams of Monmouth County, New Jersey.
+NJfossils.com is meant to aid in the process of identifying Late Cretaceous fossils from the Atlantic Coastal Plain of New Jersey.
 All the fossils described here so far are my personal finds from the Monmouth County streams.
-The fossils are from the Wenonah, Mt.
-Laurel, and Navesink Formations, which date back to the late-latest Campanian and Maastrichtian periods.
+The fossils are from the Wenonah and Navesink Formations, which date back to the late-latest Campanian and Maastrichtian periods.
 There is as much as a ~ 2-4 Ma age difference between the Wenonah and the Navesink formations.
 This means that the oldest Wenonah fossils are about 2-4 Ma older than the youngest contemporaneous Navesink fossils.
+Most of the fossils from the common brooks are late Campanian in age.
 The formations formed after the remains of organisms were deposited on the sea floor of a shallow sea once full of life.
-The Navesink Formation is less common than the Wenonah Formation and generally takes more work to find something of high quality since it is much more reworked than the Wenonah.
-The Mt.
-Laurel is more ambiguous.
+Most of the Navesink formation fossils come from a lag at the base of the formation that is mostly reworked older material from the underlying formation; that is why it contains many of the same faunal elements as the Wenonah formation (which is the underlying formation in many locales as the Mt.
+Laurel is missing in some areas).
+It produces a variety of fossils ranging from belemnites and sponges to reptiles and dinosaurs.
+The best mineral indicator of the Navesink is the presence of glauconite, a greenish-brown mineral.
+The Wenonah formation contains a higher percent of contemporaneous material than the Navesink and produces a variety of fauna, including pristine shark teeth.
+The best mineral indicator of the Wenonah is the presence of mica, a silvery-gray mineral.
 Many of the descriptions on here are my own ideas which I discovered for myself over the years.
 As I gain experience, I hope to create another section for the Tertiary and Quaternary fossils of New Jersey after I find a significant amount of them.

 I thank the following people for being especially helpful with guiding me in various aspects of Paleontology and fossil collecting:

-My name is Joseph and I have been collecting fossils in New Jersey since I was 8 ½ years old in 2009.
+I have been collecting fossils in New Jersey since I was a little kid.
 It all started when my childhood friend happened to pick up a shark tooth in a stream while we were hiking with our families.
 In a couple months, he, his brother, and his dad offered to take me on a fossil hunt with them.
 I was bored that day and had resorted to catching the little fish in the stream, but in a month or so I came back with my dad and found my own fossils.
 To this day I remember a couple of the 6 teeth we found that day.
 I came a long way since then- from just knowing the terms shark tooth and vertebra, to the vast number of things and experiences mentioned on this website.
 All this is because of happy chance.
 If my friend did not spot that tooth and I did not happen to be interested in the hobby, none of this would exist.

 In a couple years since I began searching through the sands of time, this hobby truly became my passion.
 I am a self-taught paleontologist.
 I have spent hundreds of hours collecting, identifying, and preparing specimens.
 More time was spent researching mystery finds.

-Abundant: You can usually find over 5 of these on an average trip.
+Abundant: You can usually find many of these on an average trip.